 Gallatin offers several scholarly groups that provide special opportunities for high-achieving students, including travel, cultural and intellectual activities, and access to smaller communities within Gallatin itself.

 Select students are invited to be Albert Gallatin Scholars each year when they apply to Gallatin.
-The program includes two opportunities for students to participate in an international travel colloquium during January Term.
-To prepare for the trip, students attend seminars with the group’s faculty mentors and guest experts, exploring the culture, history, architecture, art, and music of the trip’s destination.
+The program includes two opportunities for students to participate in a travel colloquium during January Term.
+To prepare for the trip, students attend seminars with the group’s faculty advisers and guest experts, exploring the culture, history, architecture, art, and music of the trip’s destination.
 During the trip, students meet with representatives of cultural institutions, NGOs, and arts groups.
-Past destinations have included China, Argentina and Chile, South Africa, and Spain and Morocco.
+Recent destinations have included Oman, Mauritius, Japan, and Ireland and Northern England.